danilgotvyansky/djangoapp_with_devops/vagrant/README.md

 *Note*: If you have used the Vagrant with other provisioner before, it may be required to run the **vagrant up --provider virtualbox** command instead.
 ## Setting up the SSH connection for Control machine ##

-1. After VMs creation, run the **vagrant ssh control** command to connect to your control machine.
+1. After VMs creation, run the **vagrant ssh control1** command to connect to your control machine.
 2. cd to the *root* directory and copy our hosts file to */etc/hosts*:
 ```
 cd /